-A visual inspection and preventive maintenance schedule is provided in table below.
+The Tool Changer and optional modules are designed to provide a long life with regular maintenance.
+A visual inspection and preventive maintenance schedule is provided in the following table.
 Detailed assembly drawings are provided in Section 8-Drawings of this manual.
 Refer to module sections for detailed preventive maintenance steps for all utility modules.